Gold and silver are up a wee bit off their November 2014 bear market lows, and here is what some people have to say about it:

 "These gains come at a time when other commodity prices continue to fall.
 So far in 2015, gold and silver are not commodities; they are once again acting like currencies, hard currencies."

 There is more.
 This.
 And this.
-And this, this and this.
+And this and this.
 All saying gold and silver will be money-making magic because of euroland quantitative easing, global currency swings, inflation (?) and recent past performance.
 Please do yourself a favor and don't get sucked in-none of that makes gold or silver smashing investments.

 As we've written before, gold and silver aren't inflation hedges, stores of value or imbued with magical properties.
 They are commodities.
 Like all commodities, they trade on supply and demand and are subject to sharp, sentiment-driven swings.
 Both have also been in bear markets since 2011, defying the many who've called for near-term rebounds along the way, for all the same reasons we hear about today.
 Maybe it's different this time!
 But maybe not.
 Those words are dangerous, as a wise man once said.